chdslopes/tafeito/README.md

-# Getting Started with Create React App
+# TaFeito App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was developed during the classes of Web Development(Front-end/Back-end) at the Federal University of São Carlos(UFSCar).

 ## Available Scripts